Baby and Kids

 Duplo World

 The FREE version includes access to the Lego Duplo train, or make in-app purchases for $3.99.
 You can also gain access to everything for an annual fee.
 This is another open-ended game that features Duplo pieces, so if your kids love Duplo, they’ll recognize some of their sets.
-It’s an especially fun app for kids with Duplo sets.
 It’s great for preschoolers and kindergarteners, and supports multitouch, so two kids can play at the same time, or you can play with them.
+It’s definitely worth buying the full version because my kids were always trying to unlock more worlds within the app.

 Price: Get unlimited access for $29.99 a year